commercelayer/commercelayer-cli-plugin-triggers/README.md

 _See code: [src/commands/webhook/index.ts](https://github.com/commercelayer/commercelayer-cli-plugin-triggers/blob/main/src/commands/webhook/index.ts)_

-## `cl-triggers webhook:reset_circuit ID`
+### `cl-triggers webhook:reset_circuit ID`

-Send this attribute if you want to reset the circuit breaker associated to this webhook to 'closed' state and zero failures count.
+Send this attribute if you want to reset the circuit breaker associated to this webhook to 'closed' state and zero failures count..

 ```
 USAGE